 There is no visible trace of the church (Carrigan 1905 iii, 267).
 The graveyard is still in use with pronounced raised central area.
 The earliest gravestone appears to be 18th century in date (RMP file).
 A few 18th century tombstones, mostly 19th and 20th century area apparent (Rothe House Graveyard Inscriptions TGO).
 This graveyard was visited as part of the assessment process and was surrounded by a mature crop on the day of survey.
 The graveyard is fairly well maintained and is accessible through a field although the original pathway to the site is not visible.
-Plate 7.10 shows the only entrance to the burial ground and this is currently the only view of the site in the locality.
+Plate 5.9 shows the only entrance to the burial ground and this is currently the only view of the site in the locality.
 The exiting line is not visible from the graveyard and is located just under 1km to the east.
 In this regard no visual impacts to this monument will occur.

-Plate 7.10 KK014-055 Radestown Burial Ground National Monument looking west
+Plate 5.9 KK014-055 Radestown Burial Ground National Monument looking W

-Templemartin Church and Graveyard KK020-009 (Figure 7.32)
+Templemartin Church and Graveyard KK020-009 (Figure 5.22)

 This church and graveyard was vested in Kilkenny County Council (KK Co.Co.
 List 1962), 'Kilkenny County Council are owners' 1941 (PH110/70 KK Co.Co. records).
 This information was obtained from the Historic Burial Grounds Database for County Kilkenny.
 It is described in the Historic Burial Grounds database as a 'Medieval church in ruins within heavily overgrown graveyard, approx D-shaped area enclosed by stone wall (Carrigan 1905 iii, 362-3; RMP file).
 Densely populated with headstones and uninscribed grave-markers, none earlier than 18th century.
 The nearest structure (Poleset - BK95) is located 120m to the south-east of the church and is clearly visible from the latter.
+It is proposed to decrease the height of the poleset in this location.
 The nearest angle mast structure is located 166m to the north of the church.
-The angle mast is only partially visible from the monument due to the presence of a substantial field boundary separating one from the other (Plate 7.13).
+The angle mast is only partially visible from the monument due to the presence of a substantial field boundary separating one from the other (Plate 5.12).
 It is proposed to increase the height of this angle mast as part of the upgrading works therefore it is likely that it may be more visible from the monument.

-Plate 7.11 KK020-009 church and graveyard (National Monument) looking west
+Plate 5.10 KK020-009 church and graveyard (National Monument) looking west

-Plate 7.12 View of Poleset BK 95 from KK020-009
+Plate 5.11 View of Poleset BK 95 from KK020-009

-Plate 7.13 View of BK 94 angle mast from KK020-009 looking north.
+Plate 5.12 View of BK 94 angle mast from KK020-009 looking north.
 Note limited views

-Figure 7.32 Detail of Unit 5 in relation to Templemartin Church and Graveyard
+Figure 5.22 Detail of Unit 5 in relation to Templemartin Church and Graveyard